Yearly Design Trends

 Woven fabrics and the use of timber, metal and glass finishes will be mainstays in decoration and design.
 Both visual and sensory texture will remain on trend but prepare for more detail and drama.

-Marble and terrazzo will be sticking around and will provide the visual texture with obscure patterns and layered veining from subtle to more abstract.
+Marble and terrazzo will be sticking around and will provide the visual texture with obscure patterns and layered veining.
+The veining will vary from subtle to more abstract.

 Wallpaper will also continue to feature heavily next year with the use of bold styles and lots of pattern and some sensory texture such as grass cloths.

-In the end though, it should really be all about personalisation and what colours or style/s resinate with you the most.
+In conclusion, it should really be all about personalisation and what colours or style/s resonate with you the most.
 Of course, it’s natural to use trends as inspiration for decorating your home, but it’s important for you to feel happy, comfortable and content in your personal space and be surrounded by things that mean a lot to you – so have fun and design your own style without sticking to what’s hot or not right now.